vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

 In this lab, you will complete the following activities:

-* Verify that the lab prerequisites are met (that you have the required Azure resources)
+* Configure lab prerequisites (the required Azure resources)

-  * The script will create an IoT Hub if needed.
-  * The script will create a new device identity needed for this lab.

 * Deploy Azure IoT Edge Enabled Linux VM
 * Setup an IoT Edge Parent device with a Child IoT device
 * Configure the IoT Edge device as Gateway